0davidog/CI_PP2_TriviaSurvivor/README.md

 [zombie-design](https://github.com/0davidog/trivia-survivor/assets/135815736/f1042657-c21c-4379-9882-4a8d569b3977)

-And here is a pdf file with the zombie-advance images rendered in photshop:
+And here is a pdf file with the zombie-advance images rendered in photoshop:

 [zombie-approach](https://github.com/0davidog/trivia-survivor/files/12473927/zombie-approach.pdf)